-A dollop of jalapeno jelly tucked in the center makes this buttermilk cornbread muffins recipe an exciting treat.
-Muffins that are dense in texture and super easy to make.
+A dollop of jalapeno jelly tucked in the center makes these cornbread buttermilk muffins an exciting treat.
+Jam muffins that are dense in texture and super easy to make.
 These unique muffins are just as good served with a hearty bowl of chili, as they are simply slathered with butter and served for breakfast.

 About This Recipe and Why It Works